theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/settings.md

 The following authentication methods are supported:
 - :material-toggle-switch-off: Plain uses the SAP username and password of a system or dialogue user.
 - :material-toggle-switch: Secure Network Communication (SNC) uses the username and password provided via basic authentication.
-SNC enables authentication and transport encryption between SAP systems and third-party tools similar to yunIO, see [How to Setup SNC](log-on-to-sap.md).
+SNC enables authentication and transport encryption between SAP systems and third-party tools similar to yunIO, see [Connect to SAP using Plain Authentication](index.md/#connect-to-sap-using-plain-authentication).

 Use the toggle to switch between the authentication methods.